 The Cooper Companies, Inc. ("TCC") is a global medical device company, listed on the Nasdaq Stock Exchange.
 TCC is headquartered in San Ramon, California USA, with over 15,000 employees worldwide and products sold in over 130 countries.
-TCC subsidiaries include CooperVision (CVI).
-CVI manufactures products at Cooper's own facilities and through external partners and distributes contact lenses.
+TCC subsidiaries include CooperVision (CVI) and CooperSurgical (CSI).
+CVI manufactures products at Cooper's own facilities and and distributes contact lenses; and CSI manufactures products at Cooper's own facilities and through external partners and distributes medical devices and testing and procedure-based solutions to the women's healthcare segment.